For students attending the Exchange Studies - Master's Programme in Biomedicine Application

 In order to be eligible for exchange in semester 4, you must have passed all the courses from semester 1 and 2, and be registered at all courses at semester 3, on September 15.

 BIONK has decided on a number of selection criteria for exchange studies within the Master’s Programme in Biomedicine.
-You must comply with a number of basic requirements:
+You must comply with a number of basic requirements.
+If you fulfil the basic requirements your application will then be considered for nomination according to the following criteria:

 - Language skills: your mastery of the language of instruction at the foreign university or how you plan to acquire the necessary language skills.